GiPHouse/giphouse-website-spring2023/README.md

    1. searching for `IAM` in the search bar, and opening the IAM console.
    2. On the left pane, go to users, and click on `add users` on the top right.
    3. give the user a name like `organization manager` or anything you like. click on next.
-   4. From the permission options, choose `attach policies directly'.
+   4. From the permission options, choose `attach policies directly`.
    5. search for `AWSOrganizationsFullAccess` and `IAMFullAccess` and add them.
 2. Setup AWS API keys.
    1. On the IAM page, on the left, click on the `users`.
 Now click on the user you just created.
 Click on `security credentials`.